2series/smart-banking-app/README.md

 # smart-banking-app

 # Minor-Project
-Smart Banking Chat Bot- This is an AI based project which uses several ML algorithms for Natural Language Understanding which identifies intent and entities from user issues and generates dialogue.
+Smart Banking Chat Bot- This is an AI based project which uses several ML algorithms for Natural Language Understanding which identifies intent and entities from user-issues and generates dialogue.

-This project can help Banks to add chatbot in their web-application, so that customer can ask question to chatbot to Banks without visiting to Bank.
+This project may assist Financial Institutions to add chatbot in their web-application, so customers can ask questions to the chatbot without having to visit his/her Bank.

-# Requirements
+>Requirements
   - Python (v3.6.3) and Libraries required for AI and Natural Language Processing(NLP)
   - Rasa Core (v0.11.12)
   - Rasa NLU (v0.13.7)